hownowstephen/pyminj/doc/README-A4.md

 the 'base' identifier (the identifier to which a potential result will be pushed) and what is referred to as the parameter, used differently by each operation

+Generated intermediate code is inserted into /output/intermediate.tmp.
+Note this file will only contain the intermediate code for the last compiled file, so the code for the files in the auto-tester will only end up yielding the last file (class.min.mj).

+Cached output for the auto-tester can be found in /output/cache/

 Intermediate Code Instructions
 ------------------------------